oracle/nosql-node-sdk/doc/guides/tables.md

 table state changes to {@link TableState.ACTIVE} (or {@link TableState.DROPPED} for *DROP TABLE* operation).
 There are more convenient ways of accomplishing this described below.
-* Using {@link NoSQLClient#forTableState} method.
-You may pass either table name or the {@link TableResult} of {@link NoSQLClient#tableDDL}
-to this method (in the latter case this method will check for errors from the DDL operation).
-This method will return a *Promise* of {@link TableResult} of the final result when the table reaches specified state.
-* If you are only intrested in operation completion and not any intermediate states, you may pass *complete* option set to *true* when calling {@link NoSQLClient#tableDDL}.
+* If you are only interested in operation completion and not any intermediate states, you may pass *complete* option set to *true* when calling {@link NoSQLClient#tableDDL}.
 In this case, {@link NoSQLCLient#tableDDL}
 returns {@link TableResult} only when the operation is completed in the